shaikhumairhasan/vehicleidentification/README.md

 This has been made possible due to **Tesseract**, which is an **Optical Character Recognition (OCR)** engine with open-source code.

-It also offers additional functionality by providing an **Admin login.**
+This Vehicle Identification project also offers additional functionality by providing an **Admin login.**
 The Admin, after signing-in, can perform operations like **Adding, Updating, Deleting and Listing all owner and vehicle details**.

 ## Technologies used: